11 Follow-Up Emails After No Response

 If your first email has not reached the goal, do not worry, you still have plenty of chances.
 Below, are a few tips you should follow when constructing a follow-up email after no response:

-• Do not be aggressive: If you have sent a few follow-ups and have not received any response, you still should be professional and polite.
+If you have sent a few follow-ups and have not received any response, you still should be professional and polite.
 Do not let your emotions take control, as you might destroy the potential lead’s interest.
+Remember that following up is a process, and it may take several attempts before you receive a response.

-• Do not say goodbye: If you have sent a few follow-up emails and have not received any response, do not send a breakup email just yet.
+If you have sent a few sales follow-up emails and have not received any response, do not send a breakup email just yet.
 Instead, wait a little longer and try to follow up again in a few months’ time.
 Maybe this time you will be lucky!

 Moreover, you might need a little help when sending follow-up emails.
-An email marketing tool like Sender can help you segment your audience, track and trace opening rates, create automated emails and ensure that your follow-ups successfully reach your targeted recipients.
+Email marketing tools like Sender or BuzzStream can help you segment your audience, track and trace opening rates, create automated emails and ensure that your follow-ups successfully reach your targeted recipients.

 Examples of Follow-Up Emails After No Response